vincentbernat/hellogopher/README.md

  - `make lint` to run golint
  - `make fmt` to run gofmt

-The very first line of the `Makefile` is the most important one: this is the path of the package.
-I don't use a `go get`able package path for applications but you can.

-Be sure to browse the remaining of the `Makefile` to understand what it does.
+Be sure to browse the `Makefile` to understand what it does.
 Files other than `.gitignore` and `Makefile` are just examples.

 ## Misc